LL1yt/EnergyFlowSwift/instructions.md

 5. **Minimal Changes Only**: Make only the absolute minimum changes needed to get a feature working for testing.
 6. **Document Only Real Errors**: Only document errors that were actually encountered, not hypothetical ones.
 See `@.cursor/rules/documentation-guidelines.mdc`.
 7. **Stop After Minimal Implementation**: After implementing minimal changes to make a feature testable, stop and wait for further user instructions.
-   7.1 After successful testing, you can move on to full implementation of the feature
+   7.1 After user confirmed successful testing, you can move on to full implementation of the feature
 8. **Unified Application Interface**: Build a cohesive application with a central interface that incrementally grows as new modules are added.
-9. **Proper Code Organization & Separation**: Maintain modularity and separation of concerns by keeping styles, scripts, and markup in separate files within modules.
-See guidelines for specific file types (`@.cursor/rules/javascript-guidelines.mdc`, `@.cursor/rules/styling-guidelines.mdc`, `@.cursor/rules/html-guidelines.mdc`).
+9. **Proper Code Organization & Separation**: Maintain modularity and separation of concerns by keeping different components in separate files within modules.
+See guidelines for specific file types (`@.cursor/rules/python-guidelines.mdc`, `@.cursor/rules/data-guidelines.mdc`, `@.cursor/rules/config-guidelines.mdc`).
-10. **Comprehensive Operation Feedback**: Provide detailed feedback in both console and UI for all operations.
-See `@.cursor/rules/javascript-guidelines.mdc` and `@.cursor/rules/html-guidelines.mdc`.
+10. **Comprehensive Operation Feedback**: Provide detailed feedback in both console/logs and output for all operations.
+See `@.cursor/rules/python-guidelines.mdc`.

 ## Effective Use of Auxiliary Files for Code Analysis